 The Roman Catholic Church has many different aspects.
 It evokes a religious institution, a community gathered to pray, a parish, believers taking a stand on the issues of our time, and a place of pilgrimage.
 The term Church, of Greek origin, designates the assembly of the people summoned.
 In Christianity, the Church is the community called together in the name of Christ.
 In this article, we’ll discuss the topic of the Roman Catholic Church.

 The Roman Catholic Church is the most important of the Christian Churches.
-Over the centuries it has affirmed its convictions, its traditions, and its structure.
-Today, in friendship with the other Churches, it still preserves its originality, and with it a unique culture.
+Over the centuries, it has affirmed its convictions, its traditions, and its structure.
+Today, in friendship with the other Churches, it still preserves its originality and unique culture.

 Catholicism, also called the Catholic Church, is the branch of Christianity that recognizes the spiritual and jurisdictional authority of the pope.
 “Totality and universality” is the ancient Greek meaning of the term katholikos, by which the Church founded by Jesus is designated, from the first century of our era, and then the Church that remained attached to this ancient title after the divisions that appeared within the Christian world.